Home » Soup Recipes » Chicken Pastina Soup

 However leftover homemade chicken broth without the pasta in it, will keep in the fridge for 3-4 days.
 Freeze the chicken broth in sealed containers for up to 6 months.

 The shredded chicken meat will also freeze but not the cooked carrots.
-Cook a fresh diced carrot in the thawed broth before adding the pastina then the chicken meat.
+Cook a fresh diced carrot in the thawed broth before adding the pastina followed by the chicken meat.

 Top Tips